gittyeric/ml-infinite-image-augment/README.md

         img_aug.synthesize_more(training_img_filenames, training_labels)
 ```

 Your training_img_filenames will be traversed in a loop until `count=len(training_img_filenames)` synthetic images are cloned to disk, with each synthetic clone having between `min_random_augmentations=3` and `max_random_augmentations=8` randomizations applied but only up to intensities seen that individually did not affect model output substantially.
-If you want to risk exposing your model to training on more extreme datasets such as very bright etc., you can control generating sensible (`realism=0.5`) random augmentation ranges between when small model differences start to show all the way up to values right at the edge (`realism=0`) of where the model starts to fail 100% of the time (ex. _exactly_ too bright for the model). `realism < 0` should be used sparingly as it may worsen realistic cases but _could_ force your model to generalize better.  `realism` near 1 creates very little variation and is best avoided unless you really need very strict realism.  `realism` can also be set on a per-augmentation feature basis via `set_augmentation_realism` which takes top preference.
+If you want to risk exposing your model to training on more extreme datasets such as very bright etc., you can control generating sensible (`realism=0.5`) random augmentation ranges between when small model differences start to show all the way up to values right at the edge (`realism=0`) of where the model starts to fail 100% of the time (ex. _exactly_ too bright for the model). `realism < 0` should be used sparingly as it may worsen realistic cases but _could_ force your model to generalize better.  `realism` near 1 creates very little variation and is best avoided unless you really need very strict realism.  `realism` can also be overruled on a per-augmentation feature basis via `set_augmentation_intensity` letting you set more narrow unrealistic bounds manually where needed.

 ## Step 4: (Optional) Evaluate Model against freshly generated data